laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 On the other hand, if you were to react overly agreeable (by e.g., apologising or making excuses) you may seem nervous and too suggestable to be a stable friend to rely on.
 This will also make it more likely that you will be excluded rather than prevent it.

-In contrast, say you were to avoid the temptation to respond to it directly and thereby dignify the remark, but instead focus the others in the friend group and create a joint discussion involving the other members of the group (by e.g., first engaging a dialogue with one person about something you know they are enthusiastic about and then proceed to actively involve others one at a time).
+In contrast, say you were to avoid the temptation to respond to it directly and thereby dignify the remark.
+Instead focus on the others in the friend group and create a joint discussion involving the other members of the group (by e.g., first engaging a dialogue with one person about something you know they are enthusiastic about and then proceed to actively involve others one at a time).
 This will reinforce your position in the friend group and responds to the passive aggressive remark, signalling that you don’t take their advance serious.

 This however is only one of a variety of unique indirect/ reputation destruction bullying interactions that take place in schools.